Toyota Battery Manufacturing North Carolina

 When the plant opens in 2025, it will employ 1,750 people on four production lines, each capable of making battery packs for 200,000 vehicles annually, for a combined total of up to 800,000 vehicles per year.

-The automaker says the plant will be built to support the addition of up to two additional production lines in the future.
+Toyota later announced that production at the plant will ramp up through 2030.
+When fully operational, Toyota plans to employ more than 5,000 people on ten production lines creating batteries for fully electric and plug-in hybrid vehicles, along with four production lines creating batteries for hybrid vehicles.
+The 14 production lines will have a total annual production of 30 GWh.

-Toyota announced the plant on December 6, 2021, with groundbreaking expected to take place in mid-2022.
+Toyota announced the plant on December 6, 2021, with groundbreaking taking place in mid-2022.

 The plant will cost Toyota US$13.9 billion to build, with the company officials saying they selected North Carolina for the new plant based on the availability of renewable energy from Duke Energy.
 Toyota plans for the plant to be powered completely by renewable energy.

+The plant began shipping batteries in mid-2025.